 BP Alaska plans layoffs following Hilcorp sale

-JUNEAU, Alaska (AP) — BP Alaska, a major player in the state's oil industry, on Monday announced plans to lay off 275 employees and direct contractors early next year.
+JUNEAU, Alaska (AP) — BP Alaska, a major player in the state's oil industry, is planning to lay off 275 employees and contractors early next year.

-BP's business in Alaska will be smaller because of the previously announced sale of its interests in four North Slope oil fields to Hilcorp, spokeswoman Dawn Patience said.
+Spokeswoman Dawn Patience says the business in Alaska will be smaller due to the previously announced sale of interests in four North Slope oil fields to Hilcorp.

-The layoffs, combined with the 200 people who have accepted jobs with Hilcorp, represent about 17 percent of the total number of BP employees and contractors in Alaska, Patience said.
-BP has 2,725 employees and direct contractors in the state; of that total, 2,250 are employees.
+Patience says the layoffs, combined with the 200 individuals who have accepted jobs with Hilcorp., represents about 17 percent of the total number of BP employees and contractors in the state.

-BP's president for Alaska operations, Janet Weiss, said at the time that the sale would allow for BP to focus on maximizing production from Prudhoe Bay and advancing plans for a major liquefied natural gas project.
+The company's regional president, in announcing the sale in April, said it would allow for BP to focus on maximizing production from Prudhoe Bay and advancing plans for a major liquefied natural gas project.
 BP is working on the latter with the state, Exxon Mobil Corp., ConocoPhillips and TransCanada Corp.
-The companies have said the gas-line project, as proposed, would be the largest of its kind ever designed and built.